 Special Circumstance Indicators

-Physicians are required to provide an immunization reason on all claims for the Astra-Zeneca vaccine.
+Physicians are required to provide an immunization reason on all COVID-19 vaccination claims.
 The special circumstances indicator field should be populated using one of the reasons listed below when submitting a claim:

 1 = Personal Care Home Resident